Property Searches When Buying A House – Do You Really Need Them?

 • Your property may have been built on contaminated land – such as industrial waste including asbestos

-These are all issues that could turn your dream home into a nightmare.
-But searches can bring these potential problems to the light before you complete the purchase.
-That’s why searches are necessary when buying a house.
+Searches can uncover different issues that could turn your dream home into a nightmare.
+That’s why they are necessary when buying a house.

 If you are a cash buyer, this is the reason why you should do searches, even if you aren’t legally obliged to do them.
 And your solicitor will always advise you to carry them out.